flawstick/agamim-app-backend/README.md

-# agamim-app-backend
+# grub backend
-A backend for weaviate integration.
+A backend for handling mongo requests and services all over the grub ecosystem